StanJBrown/playground/docs/api/gp/tree/tree_generator.md

+# playground.gp.tree.tree_generator
+During the Genetic Programming search process an initial random population is needed, this module provides methods to produce the initial random population.

+**Module contents**:

+- class TreeGenerator(object)

 ## TreeGenerator(object)
 `TreeGenerator` is responsible for creating an population of `Tree`s used in the Genetic Programming process.
 It supports tree intialization using the:

 - Full Method
 - Grow Method
+- Ramped Half and Half Method

+For more information on these methods have a look at "_A Field Guide to Genetic Programming_" by Riccard Poli, Bill Langdon and Nic McPhee.

     Attributes: